MattyMc/MattyMc.github.io/_posts/2014-06-11-welcome-to-pixyll.markdown

 layout:     post
 title:      Goodfellas, and a social explanation of 3rd Party Verification
 date:       2014-12-27 5:30:00
-summary:    This post is motivated by my struggle to understand the 3rd Party Verification Process, particularly OAuth 2.0 (ie how the <b>Sign-in with Google</b> button works).
+summary:    Learning how 3rd Party Verification works (ie how the <b>Sign-in with Google</b> button works) should not have been as difficult as I found it to be.
+This post explains <i>why</i> OAuth works the way it does.
 Definitely written for beginner web devs.
 categories: OAuth2.0 Explanation
 ---